 Published in a limited edition of 200 copies.

-Available at the Centre Wallonie-Bruxelles bookshop (Paris), as well as in Brussels at SB34, Wiels bookshop, rile*books and in other specialized bookshops.
+Available at the Centre Wallonie-Bruxelles bookshop (Paris), as well as in Brussels at SB34, Wiels, rile*books and in other specialized bookshops.

 10.00€